-OncoCyte Corporation is focused on developing diagnostics to address the unmet needs in the detection and screening of lung, breast and bladder cancers.
+OncoCyte Corporation is focused on developing diagnostic assays to address the unmet needs in the detection and screening of cancer.

-Current imaging diagnostic procedures in screening lung, breast and bladder cancer are not meeting the needs of health care providers, patients or payers in that they often produce indeterminate diagnoses due to the high level of false positives.
+Current imaging diagnostic procedures in screening lung cancer are not meeting the needs of health care providers, patients or payers in that they often produce indeterminate diagnoses due to the high level of false positives.

 These indeterminate diagnoses can result in: